OpenFogStack/matterHub/README.md

 1. First of all, you need an active [Subscription](https://accounts.bosch-iot-suite.com/subscriptions/) to the Bosch IoT Suite:
     - If requried register a new Bosch-ID
-    - Click on "new Subscription" and select "Bosch IoT Device Management".
+    - Click on "new Subscription" and select "Bosch IoT Device Management"
-    - Choose the Plan you want (free plan is fine) and give your subscription an Instance Name (Bosch recommends "unique" so maybe go with it?).
+    - Choose the Plan you want (free plan is fine) and give your subscription an Instance Name
     - Click on "subscribe"

 2. You have to configure a new [OAuth2 Client](https://accounts.bosch-iot-suite.com/oauth2-clients/):
     - Click on "New OAuth2 Client"
     - Write your Client Name
-    - select *all* Options on the Client Scopes
+    - Select *all* Options on the Client Scopes
-    - select the "Owner" Option from the Organization Scopes
+    - Select the "Owner" Option from the Organization Scopes
     - Click on "Create"

 3. Update the application.properties.
 You will find the necessary credentials [here](https://accounts.bosch-iot-suite.com/oauth2-clients):